 There was a wide variety of figurines, calendars and other merchandise.
 It was fun to check these out as well!

-Okay, Weekend of Hell had to cope with a lot of cancellations.
+Okay, Weekend of Hell Oberhausen had to cope with a lot of cancellations for this Spring Edition.
 And they usually have bigger names.
 But nevertheless: I liked the guests that were there!
 Personally I loved meeting Laurence R Harvey (The Human Centipede 2 and 3) and Erika Ervin (American Horror Story).
-But I was also impressed by John Kassir, John Altamura and Linnea Quigley.
+But I was also impressed by John Kassir, John Altamura (may he rest in peace) and Linnea Quigley.
 They were so nice!
-It was awesome to see them at Weekend of Hell.
+It was awesome to see them in Oberhausen.
 Even though they weren't very busy all the time, most of them stayed energetic and had a great time with their fans.
 We loved talking to the actors and seeing the panels.
 We had a lot of fun walking around in the area where the guests were seated.
 Like Carola said there were a lot of cancellations and I was very disappointed when Seth Gilliam and Linda Blair canceled, but I was very excited about John Kassir.
 I used to watch Tales from the Crypt when I was younger, so it was very special to meet the man behind the distinctive voice of the Cryptkeeper.
 At one point, Brian Thompson decided to watch a movie on his laptop at his signing table.
 I thought that was a bit strange.
 John Altamura, on the other hand, had a great amount of energy.
 He would greet anyone who was walking by, standing up immediately when a fan came to his table.
 I was really impressed by that!
 He was awesome, I haven't seen Toxic Avenger, but I am planning on watching it.
 I went to get an autograph from Laurence.
 I will write about in a separate article f course.
 It was great!
 He's such a kind man.
 And Liv and I also enjoyed having a chat with Erika.
 She's so talkative and kind!
 It was a pleasure to meet her.
 The prices for autographs were fair.
 No extremely expensive in my opinion.
-I just really love it that you're so free at Weekend of Hell.
+I just really love it that you're so free at Weekend of Hell Oberhausen.
 It's allowed to make pictures during the signing, it's allowed to just walk to the actors and have a chat.
 It makes the experience really awesome!

 I like that there are so many panels!
 Every actor did a panel.
 Each day.
 I think that's great!
 Not any people ask questions at the panels.
 So the panel depends on the interviewer a lot.
 I thought Isabel (interviewer on Sunday) was doing great!
 She asked the right questions and I got the feeling the guests really liked her.
 The panels were interesting and informative.
 I had fun watching and listening.
 We learned a lot about the actors!
 Indeed Isabel is the best, she is very interactive with the guests.